An Oiled Wooden Floor that is sticky

 Note – Before trying this yourself, we recommend you call our experts on 01666 504 015 to check the best procedure in your unique situation.

-2 – Buff the surface of the floor carefully using a red buffing pad.
+- Buff the surface of the floor carefully using a red buffing pad.
 This will remove the residue from the floor.
+In extreme situations, you may require a coarse brown buffing pad, but please check in with us on 01666 504015 before proceeding with this.

-3 – Remove any excess solution or ‘gunk’ from the boards using a mop or clean lint-free cloth.
+- Remove any excess solution or ‘gunk’ from the boards using a mop or clean lint-free cloth

 For more information on caring for your wood floor or discuss any issues you may be having with wood flooring please call our experts on 01666 504 015 or email email@example.com